mikenguyen13/mlpy/.ipynb_checkpoints/05-supervised-ml-checkpoint.md

   p(X) = \sum_{k=1}^K \pi_k \mathcal{N}(X|\mu_k, \Sigma_k)
   $$

-  where $ \pi_k $ is the mixture weight, and $ \mu_k, \Sigma_k $ are the mean and covariance of the k-th Gaussian component [@mclachlan2000finite].
+  where $ \pi_k $ is the mixture weight, and $ \mu_k, \Sigma_k $ are the mean and covariance of the k-th Gaussian component {cite}`mclachlan2000finite`.

-  *Foundational Paper*: McLachlan, G., & Peel, D. (2000).
-Finite Mixture Models. *Wiley* [@mclachlan2000finite].

-- **Hidden Markov Models (HMMs)**: Suited for sequential data, HMMs assume that the system transitions between hidden states according to certain probabilities, making them invaluable in areas like speech recognition and bioinformatics [@rabiner1989tutorial].
+- **Hidden Markov Models (HMMs)**: Suited for sequential data, HMMs assume that the system transitions between hidden states according to certain probabilities, making them invaluable in areas like speech recognition and bioinformatics {cite}`rabiner1989tutorial`.

-  *Foundational Paper*: Rabiner, L. R. (1989).
-A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition. *Proceedings of the IEEE* [@rabiner1989tutorial].

 ### 2.2 Implicit Generative Models

 Implicit generative models eschew explicit probability distributions, instead learning to generate data through adversarial or reconstruction-based frameworks.

 - **Generative Adversarial Networks (GANs)**: GANs consist of two competing networks—a generator and a discriminator—trained simultaneously.
 The generator endeavors to produce realistic data, while the discriminator strives to distinguish between real and generated data.
-This adversarial process fosters the creation of highly realistic synthetic data [@goodfellow2014gan].
+This adversarial process fosters the creation of highly realistic synthetic data {cite}`goodfellow2014gan`.

-  *Foundational Paper*: Goodfellow, I., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., Courville, A., & Bengio, Y. (2014).
-Generative Adversarial Networks. *arXiv preprint* [@goodfellow2014gan].

 ### 2.3 Deterministic Generative Models

 Deterministic generative models focus on learning efficient representations of data, enabling reconstruction and generation without relying on stochastic processes.

 - **Autoencoders**: Comprising an encoder and a decoder, autoencoders learn to map input data to a latent representation and then reconstruct it.
-They are instrumental in tasks like dimensionality reduction, anomaly detection, and unsupervised feature learning [@goodfellow2014gan].
+They are instrumental in tasks like dimensionality reduction, anomaly detection, and unsupervised feature learning {cite}`goodfellow2014gan`.

-- **Variational Autoencoders (VAEs)**: VAEs extend autoencoders by incorporating probabilistic elements, enabling the generation of new data points by sampling from the learned latent distribution [@goodfellow2014gan].
+- **Variational Autoencoders (VAEs)**: VAEs extend autoencoders by incorporating probabilistic elements, enabling the generation of new data points by sampling from the learned latent distribution {cite}`goodfellow2014gan`.

 ## 3. Ensemble Methods